 Farming is a way of life in this area, and many farming families lost everything to the flood waters.
 Seeds and agricultural advice, to kick start the next planting season, have been shared with 720 farmers.

 How have families been affected by Cyclone Idai?

 "I had to grab my three-week old grandson as I thought he would drown.
-We ran to the school for shelter and had to stay there for four days.
-We have lost everything – our clothes, the babies’ clothes, utensils, documents."
+We ran to the school for shelter and had to stay there for four days."

-The family have now received tokens that will help them to access tarpaulins and emergency food aid.
+The family received tokens which could be exchanged for tarpaulins and emergency food aid.

-Bishops from Mozambique, Malawi, Zimbabwe and across Africa are calling for prayers and humanitarian aid following the deadly floods caused by Cyclone Idai.
+Bishops from Mozambique, Malawi, Zimbabwe and across Africa called for prayers and humanitarian aid following the deadly floods.

 In a statement, Bishop Charles Kasonde of Solwezi, Chairman of the Association of Episcopal Conferences in Eastern Africa, called for people to “respond to the cry for humanitarian assistance in whichever way possible”.

-He explained that the need for humanitarian aid is urgent, as everyone affected is in need of food, clean water, and shelter, with some temporary shelters already at capacity.
+He explained that the need for humanitarian aid was urgent.
+Thousands of people needed the most basic requirements for life - food, clean water and shelter.
+Some temporary shelters were already at capacity.